containers/buildah/docs/buildah-config.md

 **--healthcheck-start-period** *interval*

-Specify how long to wait after starting a container before running the command specified using the *--healthcheck* option.
+Specify how much time can elapse after a container has started before a failure to run the command specified using the *--healthcheck* option should be treated as an indication that the container is failing.
+During this time period, failures will be attributed to the container not yet having fully started, and will not be counted as errors.
+After the command succeeds, or the time period has elapsed, failures will be counted as errors.

 Note: this setting is not present in the OCIv1 image format, so it is discarded when writing images using OCIv1 formats.